 '''

 root = Bottle()

-root.mount('/blog', apps.blog)
+root.mount(apps.blog, '/blog')

 @root.route('/contact', template='contact')

 def contact():

 return {'email': 'contact@example.com'}

-root.install(plugins.WTForms())

-'''
+root.install(plugins.WTForms()) '''

-Whenever you mount an application, Bottle creates a proxy-route on the main-application that forwards all requests to the sub-application.
-Plugins are disabled for this kind of proxy-route by default.
+Whenever you mount an application, Bottle creates a proxy-route on the main-application that relays all requests to the sub-application.
+Plugins are disabled for this kind of proxy-routes by default.
 As a result, our (fictional) WTForms plugin affects the /contact route, but does not affect the routes of the /blog sub-application.